Understanding private mortgage insurance

 PMI for conventional mortgages

-So how much is mortgage insurance?
+So, how much is mortgage insurance?
 It depends.
-PMI isn’t a flat fee—it’s usually 0.5% to 1.5% of the original loan amount annually.
-Most of the time, mortgage insurance is part of your monthly bill, with little to no required payment at closing.
+PMI isn’t a flat fee—it’s usually 0.2% to 2% of the original loan amount annually.
+Most of your mortgage insurance fees are part of your monthly mortgage payment.

 - Down payment: Even if you can’t afford 20%, a higher down payment could shave down your PMI costs.

-- Credit score: A higher credit score shows you’re good at managing debts, which could get you a lower PMI rate.
+- Credit score: Stronger credit shows you’re good at managing debts, which could get you a lower PMI rate.

 - Mortgage amount: Larger loans are saddled with higher PMI costs since the lender is taking on more risk.

-- Mortgage type: Adjustable-rate loans are riskier than fixed-rate loans, so they generally come with higher PMI costs.
+- Mortgage type: Adjustable-rate loans are riskier for lenders than fixed-rate loans, so they generally come with higher PMI costs.

 MIP for FHA loans